Dark Harvest (2023 film)

 Dark Harvest is a 2023 American fantasy horror film directed by David Slade and written by Michael Gilio, loosely based on the 2006 novel of the same name by Norman Partridge.
 It stars Casey Likes, E'myri Crutchfield, Dustin Ceithamer, Elizabeth Reaser, and Jeremy Davies.

-Dark Harvest was theatrically released exclusively in select Alamo Drafthouse Cinema theaters for one day on October 11, 2023, before being released digitally on October 13.
+Dark Harvest was theatrically released exclusively in select Alamo Drafthouse Cinema theaters for one night on October 11, 2023, before being released digitally on October 13.

 Plot

 In 1962, the teenage boys of a small rural town compete in the annual Halloween "Run": they must stop a deadly supernatural creature known as Sawtooth Jack from reaching the church before midnight.
 This year, Jim Shepard kills the creature and leads the boys in feasting on its candy innards, winning $25,000 and a new Chevrolet Corvette from the Harvesters Guild.
 As the town celebrates, Jim says goodbye to his younger brother Richie and drives away to a new life.

 One year later, Officer Ricks lectures the boys about the Run; only Richie is exempt, as his family has already won.
 Richie flirts with Kelly, a newcomer to town, and is determined to take part in the Run, despite his parents' attempts to dissuade him.
 Beaten up by his bullying classmate Riley, who steals his belt, Richie is troubled by postcards and a letter from Jim.
 He tries to leave town in a stolen car, but is subdued by Ricks.

 Meanwhile, a farmer turns an emaciated corpse into a scarecrow with a carved pumpkin for a head, sewing candy inside the body before it rises as Sawtooth Jack.
 As is tradition, the town's boys are locked in their rooms and starved for three days until they are let loose on Halloween, taking to the streets with masks and makeshift weapons.
 Richie sneaks out to join the Run with his friends Mitch, Bud, and Charlie, chasing Sawtooth Jack into a cornfield.
 The creature kills Charlie and Mitch, but seems to let Richie escape.

 Richie finds Kelly, who has joined the hunt herself, and a traumatized Bud flees back to town.
 His parents refuse to let him inside, and he pleads with a group of boys hiding in a storm cellar, but Sawtooth Jack arrives and kills Bud and the others.
 Richie and Kelly steal a handgun from Ricks' house and his patrol car, while the increasingly feral boys begin looting and killing townspeople and each other.
 Accosted by Riley, Kelly knocks him unconscious and Richie reclaims his belt buckle.